 Taimer is a Finnish company founded in 2008 by Eero Saarinen and is now spread over multiple countries.
 It is an all-in-one solution for project management and integrates all processes seamlessly in a central hub.

 Also, it allows the user to create sub-projects within projects, enabling easy work supervision.
 Consequently, it lets people assign tasks, delegate work, and establish quality levels.

 Apart from administrative management, it also has money management features.
 The latter helps keep the budget in check and paints a realistic picture of allocated vs. actual cost.

-Additionally, the software uses Gantt charts and grids to keep tabs on project details, and sets deadlines, workload and thus, achieves project milestones successfully.
-You’ll also find a convenient time tracker that offers insight on billable and non-billable hours, attendance, shortcomings, and other such things.
+Additionally, the software uses Gantt charts and grids to keep tabs on project details, and sets deadlines, and workload and thus, achieves project milestones successfully.
+You’ll also find a convenient time tracker that offers insight into billable and non-billable hours, attendance, shortcomings, and other such things.

 Interestingly, Taimer has an Android/iOS application and excellent customer support.
 They also have paid add-ons and offer integration with third-party software solutions like Hubspot and Quickbooks, which enable seamless accounting, invoicing, etc However, since this tool isn’t primarily geared toward architects, finding one’s footing among the sea of functions available may prove to be challenging.